 Verbal dialogue accompanies all modes of action of Somatic Psychoeducation.
 The goal is for the patient / student to make sense of what she is perceiving.
 It is another harmonization between what she experiences, what she perceives she is experiencing and what she says she is experiencing.
 Often these three aspects are at a distance from each other making it difficult for the individual to communicate with herself and others.
 The somatic psychoeducator helps bridge this communication, which will turn the subjective experience of the individual into something tangible, real and not imaginary.
 As the inner experience acquires an objective substance through dialogue with the teacher or through the student’s personal written notes, it becomes a point of reference and inspiration for the path to change and self-renewal.

 Somatic Psychoeducation helps to:

 - Treat physical discomfort to act on mental discomfort

 - Relieve different forms of somatization by acting simultaneously on the body and the psyche

-- Trigger positive experiences of the body to strengthen motivation, mental strength and resilience face to problem situations.
+- Trigger positive experiences of the body to strengthen motivation, mental strength and resilience when facing problematic situations.